downdrafted/InstructCoT/README.md

 pip install datasets
 ```

-The real path requires a CUDA GPU — `real_vlm.py` raises immediately if none is available.
+The real path requires a CUDA GPU. `real_vlm.py` raises immediately if none is available.

 ## Quickstart: CPU smoke test (no GPU, no network)

-Module-level checks — each file has its own self-check, no data required:
+Module-level checks; each file has its own self-check, no data required:

 ```bash
 python3 ais.py